-The Media Platform seeks to secure all screens including cable IPTV, cable and wireless OTT, evolve into a total media platform that breaks away from the limits of time and space to establish itself as Korea's number one media business.
+The Media Platform seeks to secure a variety of platforms including wired IPTV and wireless OTT, evolve into a total media platform that breaks away from the limits of time and space to establish itself as Korea's number one media business.

-- Expand the subscriber base and content competitiveness, secure 15 million Media subscribers and KRW 1.2 trillion in annual revenue by enhancing the value chain with the oksusu service (by 2018).
+Expand the subscriber base and content competitiveness, secure 15 million Media Platform subscribers and KRW 1.2 trillion in annual revenue by enhancing the value chain with the oksusu service (by 2018).